-1 An exit award or qualification features a defined set of outcomes within a larger award and is available to a learner who achieves these outcomes and does not wish to complete the larger award.
+&lt;sup>18 An exit award or qualification consists of a defined set of outcomes within a larger award and is available to a learner who achieves these outcomes and does not complete the larger award.

-2 An ab initio award is one in which a learner is required to complete the programme from beginning to end in order to be awarded his/her qualification.
+&lt;sup>19 An ab initio award is one in which a learner is required to complete the programme from beginning to end in order to be awarded his/her qualification.